Learn about the many ways you can grow in your faith at Highlands Presbyterian Church

 Christian education and development at Highlands Presbyterian Church is an ongoing mission.
 Sunday school is held concurrent with the Sunday services under the leadership of our Education Director.
 Separate classes are available for teens.
 Adult Sunday school occurs before the Sunday service, with focus on how we deal with challenges to our faith and how we can practice this faith in the world around us.
 Additionally, the Sunday School youth take part in special worship services as well as some of the mission activities.
 At Highlands, we practice intergenerational events that bring members of all ages together.

-Adults are studying of Ian Fleming’s Seven Deadlier Sins and 007’s Moral Compass by Benjamin Pratt on Sunday mornings at 9:15 a.m.
+Adults are beginning 2023 by studying a book entitled If I Had Lunch with C.S.
+Lewis by Alister McGrath on Sunday mornings at 9:15 a.m.
 Dave Miller is leading this effort.

 Women’s Book Club